sbofgayschool/KV2/document/deployment.md

 bash start.bash 3 1 1 --output-log
 ```

-You can visit http://localhost:7000 to see the website of the cluster.
+You can visit http://localhost:7000 to see the website of the cluster after the deployment.